-A high schooler wanted infection-detecting sutures to be more accessible.
+A high-schooler wanted infection-detecting sutures to be more accessible.
 She used beets.

 “I consistently classified my project as where equity meets science,” Taylor said.
 “When you’re doing research like this, you have to think about the lives you’re going to impact … you have to make sure the people you’re affecting, they will be able to have access to it.”

-Taylor pointed to work on equity that she has done in her own community, which informed the approach to her research.
+Taylor pointed to work on equity she has done in her own community, which informed the approach to her research.

 “My career began in racial equity work, it still is.
 I’ve just been able to apply it to a different field of study,” she said.
 “With that background knowledge, going into a science field of study, it has afforded me the ability to look at things from an equitable standpoint.”